domobao1984/Mobile-Application-Repo/README.md

 ### PROJECT NAME: Student Contact List Application

 ### Features
-The project has several features, and this are:
+The project has several features, and these are:
 1. Launch homepage by clicking the Run App Button
 2. Add Student Contact information.
 3. Edit and Update Student information